-This CAR-ANS is referenced in CAR-ANS Part 10, Regulatory Requirements on the Operation and Maintenance of Communications, Navigation, Surveillance, Airfield Lighting and Power Systems Services.
-Users of this document should refer to the applicable provision of CAR-ANS to ascertain the requirements of, and the obligations imposed by, the civil aviation legislation in regard to air navigation service.
+This CAR-ANS is referenced in CAR-ANS Part 10, Civil Aviation Regulations Governing Regulatory Requirements and Standards for Operation and Maintenance of CNS Services.
+Users of this document should refer to the applicable provision of CAR-ANS, to ascertain the requirements of, and the obligations imposed by, the civil aviation legislation in regard to air navigation service.

-The responsibility for matters within this CAR-ANS Part 7 Governing Digital Data Communication Systems is with the Aerodrome and Air Navigation Services Safety Oversight Office, CAAP.
+The responsibility of matters within CAR-ANS Part 7, Governing Digital Data Communication Systems is with the Aerodrome and Air Navigation Services Safety Oversight Office, CAAP.